-Grow your restaurant's revenue with these three powerful restaurant revenue management strategies.
+Grow your restaurant's revenue with these powerful restaurant revenue management strategies.

-Maybe you're here because your restaurant isn't making enough revenue and you need a solution to avoid having to close your doors.
+Maybe you're here because your restaurant isn't making enough revenue and you need a solution, other than managing the restaurant's costs, to avoid having to close your doors.
 Or, perhaps your restaurant's thriving, and you're searching for a few strategies to help boost sales.

 Regardless of your reasons for being here, the solution to your problem remains the same: Better restaurant revenue management.
-Read on to learn about what exactly restaurant revenue management is and the revenue management strategies you can implement to boost sales.
+Read on to learn about what exactly is restaurant revenue and revenue management and the strategies you can implement to boost sales.

 What is Restaurant Revenue Management?